 - have been convicted on indictment of an offence for which the indictable penalty was, or included:

 - imprisonment for life, or

 - imprisonment for more than five years.

 - are subject to a court order disqualifying him or her from being a member of a council because he or she has misapplied local government funds or property

 - are a nominee of a body corporate

-Prior to nominating, all candidates must complete the online candidate induction course from the Department of Local Government, Sport & Cultural Industries website.
+Prior to nominating, all candidates must complete the Induction for Prospective Candidates Course from the Department of Local Government, Sport & Cultural Industries website.

 To nominate as a candidate, it is recommended to use the Nomination Builder.
 Watch our step by step video for instructions on how to use Nomination Builder.

 To nominate as a candidate for a local government election, the candidate must make a valid nomination application.
 This consists of: